What are the Dangers of Quitting Drugs Cold Turkey?

-The community of addicts share, work, and live together while learning sobriety and recovery within a structured community.
+The community of addicts share, work, and live together while learning sobriety and recovery within a structured environment.
 Work as a form of therapy is mandatory.
 Through their participation in the community’s structure, a resident learns to work and deal with others.
 It also teaches them discipline towards recovery.

-It also confers the life skills that they need in order to obtain a much better reintegration into their home environment once they are released.
+It also confers the life skills that they need to obtain a much better reintegration into their home environment once they are released.
 A lot of long-term drug addicts often suffer from distrust and an inability to function under authority.
-Another benefit of inpatient rehabilitation is that this very long period of work training helps addicts resocialize in order to be employable and productive members of society.
+Another benefit of inpatient rehabilitation is that this very long period of work training helps addicts resocialize to be employable and productive members of society.

 A Time of Healing

-It is also time enough for them to reap the benefits from the therapy offered and learn how to work with others.
+It is also time enough for them to reap the benefits of the therapy offered and learn how to work with others.
 The time that is set aside for healing also helps them to gain readiness for much better participation in society once they return.

-Aside from that, inpatient rehabilitation philosophies generally state that the thorough resocialization of an addict is the only way to obtain lasting and real change.
+Aside from that, inpatient rehabilitation philosophies state that the thorough resocialization of an addict is the only way to obtain lasting and real change.
 As such, all areas of their life need to be reassessed and replaced with new sets of skills in every aspect of everyday life.
-This often does not happen quickly.
-It is only through many months of hard work and therapy participation that an addict can truly change whatever exists in themselves that causes their devastating drug abuse.
+This replacement often does not happen quickly.
+It is only through many months of hard work and therapy participation that an addict can genuinely change whatever exists in themselves that causes their devastating drug abuse.